 Many folks buy and sell stocks using full-service brokers.
-Using a brokerage firm typically means you don’t have to do much, but it also means you’ll pay fees.
+Using a brokerage firm typically means you don’t have to do much, but you’ll also pay fees.

-I used to think that buying stocks with a broker was the best way.
-However, I’ve recently changed my mind and want to invest myself, without paying brokerage fees.
+I used to think buying stocks with a broker was the best way.
+However, I’ve recently changed my mind and want to invest myself without paying brokerage fees.

 I discovered that buying stocks without a broker is easy when I use automated investing platforms like Betterment, M1 Finance, and Robinhood.
-These brokerage platform apps give me an opportunity to open a brokerage account even if I have only a few dollars to invest.
-Most of the investments are self-directed, however, the apps allow me to buy stocks in curated portfolios if I choose.
+These brokerage platform apps allow me to open a brokerage account even if I have only a few dollars to invest.
+Most of the investments are self-directed.
+However, the apps allow me to buy stocks in curated portfolios.

-All of them provide commission-free trading and all of them are easy to use.
-All three also allow me to buy fractional shares, so I don’t need a lot of money upfront.
-And all three are good for new investors because they provide options to choose curated portfolios.
+All three provide commission-free trading and are easy to use.
+They also allow me to buy fractional shares, so I don’t need a lot of money upfront.
+All three are good for new investors because they provide options to choose curated portfolios.

-I’ve checked out all three of the apps and will provide a step-by-step tutorial for each.
+I’ve checked out all three apps and will provide a step-by-step tutorial.
 All of them are easy to use.
-If you want to invest using the apps, you should do your own research to find the best one for you.
+If you want to invest in using the apps, you should research to find the best one for you.

-In general, I find Betterment a better choice if I don’t want to make too many decisions myself.
-I find M1 to be a better choice if I want all my finances, including savings, checking, borrowing, and investing in one app.
-Both Betterment and M1 are good choices for new investors because they offer the option of curated portfolios based on my answers to questions.
+I generally find Betterment a better choice if I don’t want to make too many decisions.
+I find M1 a better choice if I want all my finances, including savings, checking, borrowing, and investing in one app.
+Betterment and M1 are good choices for new investors because they offer the option of curated portfolios based on my answers to questions.

 I find Robinhood a better and easier choice for buying and selling shares of individual stocks or EFGs if I already know what I want.
 It provides very little investment advice or information on the free site.